spatial-computing/CASPER/README.md

 In order to install, first unzip the downloaded file.
 Next, execute the "install.cmd" script.
 This script needs to be run as an administrator in Windows Visa and later operating systems.
 Make sure any previous ArcCASPER installation is completely uninstalled and removed.

 ####Acknowledgement
-We would like to thank ESRI APL team to help us develop this tool.
+We would like to thank Esri APL team to help us develop this tool.

 ####Copyright / Permissions
 ArcCASPER is released as a free closed-source tool.